 Several task force agencies warn against heavy drinking, including binge drinking, which costs the United States billions of dollars every year.
 Alcohol abuse resulted in lost wages or affected work productivity, costs related to criminal justice, healthcare, and other expenses.
-The New Year is often a time that is incredibly difficult for individuals with alcohol use disorder.
-Individuals that abuse other drugs are also at high risk for devastating consequences.
-Bayview Recovery offers comprehensive treatment to assist those with alcohol addiction.
-To learn more, contact us today at 855.478.3650.
+The new year is often a time that is incredibly difficult for individuals with alcohol use disorder.
+People who abuse other drugs are also at high risk for devastating consequences.
+Therefore, Bayview Recovery offers comprehensive treatment to assist those with alcohol addiction.
+To learn more about alcohol treatment in Tacoma, contact us today at 855.478.3650.

 Alcohol Abuse Facts in the United States